zephyrproject-rtos/zephyr/doc/project/project_roles.rst

 * Pull requests may be re-assigned if this is needed or more appropriate

-  * Re-assigned by original assignee (see “Assignee” slide)
+  * Re-assigned by original assignee

 * In general, updates to the MAINTAINERS file should be in a standalone commit alongside other changes introducing new files and